-From this report an Asbestos Management Plan has been drawn up and is monitored annually by the Caretaker who then reports any concerns to the Head of School/CEO.
+From this report an Asbestos Management Plan has been drawn up and is monitored annually by the private asbestos contractor who then reports any concerns to the Head/MAT Central Team.

 Regular inspections of the school site, as recorded in the appropriate documents will record any concerns with regard to this subject.
-The Head of School will be informed and will seek appropriate help and support from specialists on this matter.
+The Head will be informed and will seek appropriate help and support from the MAT Central Team on this matter.